neherlab/covid19_scenarios/README.md

 python3 covid19_scenarios_data/generate_data.py --fetch
 ```

-This will update the tables and generate new jsons in the `assets` folder.
+This will update the tables in the directory `case-counts`.
+For each parser there is a separate directory which contains individual case counts for each location covered by the parser.

 To only run specific parsers, run